 Shopping in a foreign country and going to the grocery store can be fun.
 It is a great way to see new products, try new things and even pick up some souvenirs to take home.
-It can however be a little intimidating navigating the newness of everything, so we want to bring you this guide to help you make the most of your time here in Playa Del Carmen or if you are going to be living here, give you perhaps some tips to help you out.
+It can however be a little intimidating navigating the newness of everything, so we want to bring you this guide to grocery stores in Playa Del Carmen to help you make the most of your time.

 Grocery Stores in Playa Del Carmen